interTwin-eu/DT-Virgo-dags/Final_Release/README.md

 - Dataloader.py: Itwinai's classes for data loading steps.
 In particular dataset splitting and preprocessing.<br>
   During the inference step the model is retrieved from the MLFlow catalogue. <br>
 - Model.py: module containing the Neural Network architecture definition and the metrics used during the training and inference step.
 - Trainer.py: TorchTrainer class used for model training.
-See itwinai documentation for more details.
+See itwinai documentation for more details https://itwinai.readthedocs.io/latest/how-it-works/training/training.html#itwinai-torchtrainer.
 - Inference.py: Module containing the inference step and a class for generating a synthetic dataset.

  ## Pipeline execution